top of page

 We provide:

-- A welcoming space - for local women to meet, to learn, to create together.
+- A welcoming & nuturing space - for local women to meet, to learn, to create together.
 Some women want to progress to work in industry, but are long-term unemployed and face multiple barriers to employment.
 Some want the social contact.
 All are welcome.

 - A range of industry standard machining, hand sewing and garment production classes.